gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 /// Initializes a pair.
 ///
 /// # Requirements:
-/// * both `TokenId` MUST be fungible token contracts with a non-zero address.
+/// * both `TokenId` MUST be fungible token programs with a non-zero address.
 /// * factory MUST be a non-zero address.
 #[derive(Debug, Encode, Decode, TypeInfo)]
 pub struct InitPair {